-Pressing the Install Image on USB Device... button will begin copying the target root file system onto the USB device by bringing up the USB Device Flasher dialog, as shown in the following figure.
+Pressing the Flash Image to USB Device... button will begin copying the target root file system onto the USB device by bringing up the USB Device Flasher dialog, as shown in the following figure.

 Figure 1-47 Flash Image Dialog